 Portfolio

-My practice operates at the intersection of history, memory and speculative possibility - using self and collective mythologising as a strategic tactic.
-Blending the corporeal with fantasy, I draw on autobiography, communal stories and lived experience to construct a personal and collective cultural language that works as a tool for self-definition, re-writing and imaginative resistance.
+My practice operates at the intersection of history, memory and speculative possibility, using self and collective mythologising as a strategic tactic.
+Blending the corporeal with fantasy, I draw on autobiography, communal stories and lived experience to construct a personal and collective cultural language, recreate lost and forbidden languages to build new vocabularies of resistance - both tools for self-definition, rewriting and radical reimagining.
+Lived experience is always the starting point, but the destination is a reconstruction of self, singular and collective, untethered from the stereotypes and stigma imposed by culture, gender and class.